etauker/pocs/ngx-showcase/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npx ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To also work inside one of the libraries (e.g. timelanes), also enable dynamic compilation by running `npx ng build --project timelanes --watch` from the directory where this file is located.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+To generate a new component inside a library, run `npx ng g c <component-name> --project <lib-name>`

 ## Build